autocrypt/autocrypt/doc/level1.rst

 end-to-end encrypted e-mails with other Autocrypt-capable mail apps.
 The spec contains detailed guidance on protocol, internal state and user interface concerns.
 We have a good track record of supporting new implementers.
-Please don't hesitate to ask back or bring up issues or pull requests.
+Please don't hesitate to `contact the group
+<https://autocrypt.org/en/latest/contact.html>`_ or bring up issues or
+pull requests.
 Autocrypt is a living specification and we envision both bugfix and backward-compatible feature releases.

 .. only:: builder_html